SnowdasNeves/padel-move-classifier/README.md

 3. **Perform padel moves:**

    With the M5StickCPlus device properly set up and the system running, press the 'B' button on the device to start data acquisition.
 You have 2 seconds to perform a padel move.
 The system will analyze the accelerometer data and display the predicted move on the Streamlit web application.

-## Project Structure

-The repository consists of the following key files:

-- **`accelerometer_data_readings.ino`**: Arduino code for the M5StickCPlus to read accelerometer data and transmit it via MQTT.
-- **`model_training.py`**: Python script to train the Random Forest classifier using collected accelerometer data.
-- **`realtime_acquisition.py`**: Python script to receive accelerometer data in real-time from the M5StickCPlus and make predictions using the trained model.
-- **`streamlit_webpage.py`**: Streamlit application to visualize real-time predictions and provide user instructions.
-- **`requirements.txt`**: List of Python dependencies required to run the project.

 ## Contributing